Aliases for IL6 Gene

 This gene encodes a cytokine that functions in inflammation and the maturation of B cells.
 In addition, the encoded protein has been shown to be an endogenous pyrogen capable of inducing fever in people with autoimmune diseases or infections.
 The protein is primarily produced at sites of acute and chronic inflammation, where it is secreted into the serum and induces a transcriptional inflammatory response through interleukin 6 receptor, alpha.
-The functioning of this gene is implicated in a wide variety of inflammation-associated disease states, including suspectibility to diabetes mellitus and systemic juvenile rheumatoid arthritis. [provided by RefSeq, Jun 2011]
+The functioning of this gene is implicated in a wide variety of inflammation-associated disease states, including suspectibility to diabetes mellitus and systemic juvenile rheumatoid arthritis.
+Alternative splicing results in multiple transcript variants. [provided by RefSeq, Dec 2015]

 GeneCards Summary for IL6 Gene

 IL6 (Interleukin 6) is a Protein Coding gene.
-Diseases associated with IL6 include acute cystitis and rheumatoid arthritis, systemic juvenile.
-Among its related pathways are PI3K-Akt signaling pathway and Glioma.
-GO annotations related to this gene include cytokine activity and interleukin-6 receptor binding.
+Diseases associated with IL6 include kaposi sarcoma and intracranial hemorrhage in brain cerebrovascular malformations.
+Among its related pathways are Platelet activation, signaling and aggregation and Signaling by GPCR.
+GO annotations related to this gene include receptor binding and growth factor activity.